psycopg/psycopg/docs/advanced/pipeline.rst

 multiple queries/results can be sent/received in a single network roundtrip.
 Pipeline mode can provide a significant performance boost to the application.

-The server executes statements, and returns results, in the order the client sends them.
-The server will begin executing the commands in the pipeline immediately, not waiting for the end of the pipeline.
-Note that results are buffered on the server side; the server flushes that buffer when a *synchronization point* is established.
-If any statement encounters an error, the server aborts the current transaction and does not execute any subsequent command in the queue until the next synchronization point; a `~errors.PipelineAborted` exception is raised for each such command.
-Query processing resumes after the synchronization point.

 Pipeline mode is most useful when the server is distant, i.e., network latency (“ping time”) is high, and also when many small operations are being performed in rapid succession.
 There is usually less benefit in using pipelined commands